naminic/hotspot-manufacturers/naminic.md

 ## Product Information (required)
 * What is this product's model name or model number?
 Naminic Helium Stand alone Miner
-* Is this is Light Hotspot or Full Hotspot? (please submit two separate applications for Full and Light hotspots) First we will start with to build full hotspot then we will develop light hotspot if needed.
+* Is this is Light Hotspot or Full Hotspot? (please submit two separate applications for Full and Light hotspots) Light hotspot
-* Is it for indoor or outdoor?  indoor
+* Is it for indoor or outdoor?  indoor and outdoor
 * Provide a brief description: We use RaspBerry Pi zeroW or Pi4B as the calculation and control  module of the mining machine.
  We use sx 1302 LoRa Gatwaye Module High Speed for communication gateway.
 * What is your approximate price point?
-600$- 700$
+400$- 500$
 * What is your expected production and delivery timeline?
-Our mvp will be complete in a mounth
+Our mvp will be complete in June

 ## Previous shipments (required)
 Startups welcomed!